Shellshock9001/Tjs-Nulls-OSCP-list-in-order-from-easy-medium-hard-insane-more-challenging-and-alphabetical/README.md

 <a href="#top">Back to top</a>

 # Hard
 Here is a list of machines that are on Tj Null's List and on https://www.hackthebox.com/ that have the rank considered "<em><strong>Hard</em></strong>" by registered users who have completed caputuring the user flag or root flag and have voted the difficulty rating.
+Along with the machines OS.

 | Hard | Machine |
 | ------ | ------- |